gracewang25/CampusCloset-MaxS-GraceW/README.md

 # CampusCloset 👕 Documentation

 ## Overview
-Campus Closet is a platform that started as a digital thrift store for university students to swap clothing to other students, fostering a sustainable and economical approach to fashion. students.
+Campus Closet is a platform that started as a digital thrift store for university students to swap clothing to other students, fostering a sustainable and economical approach to fashion.
 The app serves as a platform to reduce waste and promote the recycling of clothing, and allows users to interact with others as well as find recommendations for their closet.

-Who is it for?
-Have you ever needed a suit before an interview or a dress before a formal, at the last minute?
-Have you ever felt that you had too many articles collecting dust in your closet?
-For now we want to test in the University/student ecosystem by validating with .edu emails, but in the future, our app is for any ecoconscious or thrifty user who will find value in a virtual clothing swap.
+## User Cases
+1) Philip:
+- **Background**: Boston University student
+- **Need**: Affordable and appropriate attire for a job interview
+- **Solution**: Finds a suit through Campus Closet, saving time and money compared to traditional shopping.

 ## What will it do?
 Essentially a public database of secondhand clothing that users can offer to swap.
 An explore page will allow for recommendations with search functionality.